klacol/home-assistant-remeha-modbus/README.md

 Custom Home Assistant integration for **Remeha Quinta Ace** gas boilers via the **GTW-08 Modbus gateway**.

+> [!NOTE]
+> **Alternative Integration Available:**
+> There is a more actively developed integration at [houthacker/remeha-modbus](https://github.com/houthacker/remeha-modbus) that may offer more features and better support.
+>
+> This integration was created mainly for my personal use and is only maintained sporadically.

 ## Features

 - Reads all relevant sensor data via Modbus TCP